Low-overhead quantum computing with the color code: Color code lattice surgery scheme

+We perform logic gates by making fault-tolerant logical Pauli measurements on the triangular color codes, implemented using an ancillary resource comprised of a lattice of qubits with its boundary aligned with one of the three-colored boundaries of each of the data qubits.

-Algorithms proceed via a sequence of non-destructive logical Pauli measurements between data qubits and encoded magic states.
+Algorithms proceed via a sequence of these non-destructive logical Pauli measurements between data qubits and encoded magic states~\cite{Litinski_2019}.
 Here we show that we can measure an arbitrary pair of commuting logical Pauli operators, $\overline{L}_A$ and $\overline{L}_B$, in parallel.
 In contrast, schemes using the surface code can only make a single arbitrary logical measurement at a time.
 At a high-level, this improvement can be explained by interpreting the color code as two copies of the surface code~\cite{Bombin_2012, Kubica_2015, Criger_2016, Kesselring_2018}.
-This means the color code has a larger capacity to perform logical operations in parallel, and offers our scheme a significant advantage in terms of the temporal resources required for this measurement-based model of computation.
+Thus, the color code has a larger capacity to perform logical operations in parallel.
+This gives our scheme an advantage in terms of the temporal resources.